 pain.
 Tropical Journal of Pharmaceutical Research.
 2016;15 (6):1191-5.

 2. Greenbaum CJ, Harrison LC.
-Diabetes: Translating research into practice: Taylor & Francis US; 2008.FEEIJCS impose a charge of RM250 (for malaysian) or $100 (for international) for each article upon acceptance for publication.
-The fees are for open access publishing.
+Diabetes: Translating research into practice: Taylor & Francis US; 2008.FEEThis journal is free of charge.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.